ischaojie/ischaojie/README.md

 <div align='center'>
 <h3>Hello World 👋 </h3>

 Hi, I'm [chaojie(潮戒)](https://chaojie.fun/), I am currently a university lecturer 👨‍🏫 and used to work at [@douban](https://www.douban.com) ⾖.

-I'm interested in Python 🐍 and Rust 銹, focus on open source now.
-(I'm looking for a remote part-time job 🧑🏻‍🚀, feel free to [contact me](mailto:hi@chaojie.fun) 📬)
+I'm interested in Python 🐍 and Rust 銹, focus on open source now 🎯.

+(I'm looking for a remote part-time job 🧑🏻‍🚀, feel free to [contact me](mailto:hi@chaojie.fun) 📬.)

 I can't use GitHub sponsor in my country, so if you like what I do, you can **sponsor me** by👇: